TheOdinProject/curriculum/intermediate_html_css/grid/advanced_grid_properties.md

 ### Additional resources

-This section contains helpful links to other content.
-It isn’t required, so consider it supplemental.
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

 - More on `auto-fit` and `auto-fill` [here](https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/).
 - If videos are more your speed, check out [this one](https://www.youtube.com/watch?v=qjJR3qYCd54).